brovoca/gerrit-plugins-pull-replication/example-setup/kafka-broker/README.md

 replicate with notifications over a broker.
 In this case our broker implementation is Kafka.

-Copy the pull-replication, events-kafka, and events-broker artefacts to test into this directory:
+Copy the pull-replication, events-kafka, and events-broker artifacts to test into this directory:

 ```bash